 - Heath Ledger Project

 The National Film and Sound Archive now has an update to its Heath Ledger Young Artists Oral History Project website.
 On this site you will find details of those young artists who have been interviewed to date, including extracts from the interviews in some cases.
-My interviews with Joseph Chapman and Josie Wardrope have some lovely footage included.
-Here is the link.
+My interviews with Joseph Chapman [now using the name Joe Chapman] and Josie Wardrope have some lovely footage included.

 I am currently negotiating interviews with two recent graduates from NAISDA, which I hope will be added to the archive in the next few months.